abnaki/albiruni/README.md

 - Dates when a region of interest was covered
 - Regions that were never covered
 - Correlations/intersections between multiple specific tracks, or between a GPS track and other date/location information

+It will be useful to select waypoints or tracks, combining different or redundant data from several original files, and save to a new file for use in a GPS.

+Albiruni would bridge gaps in other applications.
+After you seek answers and find/create a file, open the file in a [preferred application](./Documents/OtherApplications.md).

 ## Acknowledgments